francescmm/GitQlient/docs/SETUP_BUILD.md

 ### Qt

-GitQlient is being developed with the latest version of Qt, currently [Qt 5.13](https://www.qt.io/download-qt-installer).
-Despite is not tested, any versions from 5.12 should be ok.
+GitQlient releases are built with the latest version of Qt, currently [Qt 5.14](https://www.qt.io/download-qt-installer).
+However, any version above the last LTS (Qt 5.12) is guaranteed to compile.

-The plan for the near future is to test for every major version from 5.9 to the latest.
+The plan for the near future is to test for every major version from Qt 5.12 to the latest.

 ### Git

-Since GitQlient it's a Git client, you will need to have Git installed and added to the path.
+GitQlient is not using any library to access Git commands.
+For that reason, you will need to have Git installed and added to the path.

 ## Submodules

-For now, GitQlient has only one dependency and that's [QLogger](https://github.com/francescmm/QLogger).
+For now, GitQlient has only one dependency and that's [QLogger](https://github.com/francescmm/QLogger) what it's just two files!

 Remember that the first time you will need to initialize the submodule and update it from time to time.

 ## Steps

-If you just want to play with it a bit with GitQlient or just build it for your own environment, you will need to do:
+If you want to play a bit with GitQlient or just build it for your own environment, you will have to do:

 1. Clone the repository: